PrestaShop/docs/src/content/1.7/themes/reference/templates/notifications.md

 # Notifications

-Throughout the whole front office, the customer can receive notification messages from PrestaShop, to inform her about successes or errors for instance.
+Throughout the whole front office, the customer can receive notification messages from PrestaShop, to inform him about successes or errors for instance.
-Your theme can too send notifications when certain events occur.
+Your theme can also send notifications when certain events occur.

-The notification messages are not hardcoded in the template files, but are sent from the controller, so that you have consistency in case you update/change your theme.
+The notification messages are not hard-coded in the template files, but are sent from the controller, so that you have consistency in case you update/change your theme.
-Also, this way there is a better chance that all notification messages are already translated into your language!
+Thus, this way there is a better chance that all notification messages are already translated into your language!